alighten-dev/BreakoutSingleInterval/README.md

 In this example I have two instances of the indicator added to the chart.
 One, configured for 60 minutes (Crimson), and a second configured for 120 minutes (Purple).
 The original indicator can handle eight timeframes with a single indicator.
 However, the method used to add the DataSeries made it difficult to use in NT strategies.

 ![image](https://github.com/user-attachments/assets/8c336d1d-8813-491d-aa64-6e8e173af809)

+The original indicator and this simplified one work by finding candles on the higher timeframes that engulf their 21 and 14 EMAs.
+This technique works well for identifying important levels.